OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

   augment "/nw:networks/nw:network/nt:link" {
     description
-      "Models the link that can be unidirectional, bidirectional, point-to-point, point-to-multi-point, multipoint-to-multipoint, therefore addressing requirements:
+      "Models the link that can be unidirectional, bidirectional, point-to-point,point-to-multi-point, multipoint-to-multipoint,
+      therefore addressing requirements:
       - REQ-BIDIR
       - REQ-MULTI-POINT

-      with augmenting we keep source and destination for backward compatibility (APPROACH-AUGMENT, APPROACH-BIS), if different approach (APPROACH-NEW) is selected source and destination are not needed any more.
+      with augmenting we keep source and destination for backward compatibility.

-      Allows for the link to terminate on the termination point that is on another network, therefore addressing the gap:
+      Allows for the link to terminate on the termination point that is on another network, therefore also addressing the gap:
       - REQ-MULTI-DOMAIN
       ";